 Managing feelings about starting school

 Starting school can be a big change for your child, and they might feel a bit anxious as well as excited.
 Letting your child know that you think they’ll go well at school can help them feel positive.

 - Try to organise playdates with other children before the first day of school.
 It can help if your child knows another child going to the same school before school starts.

-- Give your child lots of love and support.
+- Give your child plenty of love and support.
 Be excited and enthusiastic about your child starting school.
-This sends your child the positive message that school is exciting and that she’ll cope and have fun.
+This sends your child the positive message that school is exciting and that they’ll cope and have fun.

 Starting school: the early weeks

 Your child might need some support when school starts.
-There are some simple things you can do to help these first few weeks go smoothly:
+Here are some simple things you can do to help these first few weeks go smoothly:

 - Try to drop off your child at school before the bell goes in the morning.
 Also pick your child up on time.
 If you’re late it could make your child feel very anxious.

-- Try to make after-school time a bit special, with a snack and time for the two of you to chat.
+- Make after-school time a bit special, with a snack and time for you and your child to chat.

 - Be patient if your child wants to blurt out every little detail about school, or clams up completely.
-You could try saying something like, ‘Tell me one good thing about your day’, rather than asking lots of questions.
+You could try saying something like, ‘Tell me one good thing about your day’, rather than asking a lot of questions.

-- Try to be flexible with snacks and meals.
+- Be flexible with snacks and meals.
 Your child will probably be very hungry after school.
-If you give her a small, healthy snack straight after school, it’ll help to keep her going until dinner.
+If you give your child a small, healthy snack straight after school, it’ll help to keep them going until dinner.

 - Don’t expect too much academic progress too soon.
 If your child is happy and seems to be enjoying school, that’s a real achievement.
 The rest will come later.

-- Remember that it’s normal for children to play with lots of different children, and even to play on their own sometimes.
+- Remember that it’s common for children to play with many different children and also to play on their own sometimes.
 It takes a while before they settle into a group of friends.

 - If your child doesn’t seem to be settling well, or tells you about teasing or bullying, speak to your child’s classroom teacher.